-The name “Chasing Joy” came to me one day a few years ago watching butterflies playing among the hollyhocks in our front garden bed.
+The name “Chasing Joy” came to me one day years ago watching butterflies playing among the hollyhocks in our front garden bed.
 Julia was leaning over the porch rail trying to catch a butterfly that caught her eye and I remembered when she discovered butterflies.
 We were living in Indianapolis when she first came home from China and we spent days at White River Gardens.
 During the butterfly show, she would run and skip along the paths in the Hilbert Conservatory trying to catch, to touch, to get close to the magnificent insects cavorting amongst the exotic plants.
 It was a joyful chase, not really about catching but about the chase, the play.

 That first season home after Julia’s adoption was hard.
 Julia’s behavior was incredibly challenging.
 She spoke no English and was more stubborn and willful than any human I had ever met.
 The “experts” told us that her behavior was normal and our concerns were unwarranted.
 We knew they were wrong but we were ill equipped to DO anything but love her.
 And love was not enough.
 But for all of the worry, it was a time of joy.
 Julia, our wished for, hoped for, dreamed of second child was home!
 Our house was full of kid equipment and kid food (albeit Chinese) and kid energy.
 The time was glorious!